-There’s no denying the importance of having friends in the industry.
-Whether you’re doing this as a hobby or trying to make a career out of it, getting to know other producers and people in the same line of work is essential not only for learning purposes (feedback), but also for promotional benefits and, if you’re planning on playing out – getting gigs.
+Whether you’re making music as a hobby, or trying to make a career out of it, getting to know other producers and people in the same line of work is essential.

 1. Change Your Mindset

 The main reason that most people get rejected, ignored, or moved aside when trying to either converse or build a connection with someone is that they have the wrong mindset.

 If your mentality is that you should be the one benefiting from this straight away then you’re already in a bad place.
 Rather, the better mindset to have is one of giving rather than receiving:

 Don’t start talking to someone as if you’re entitled to something, but rather, show interest in what they’re doing.
 This is especially important if you’re talking to someone of higher skill or profile than you.

 “You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.” – Dale Carnegie